maryszmary/sem_disam/README.md

-This priject is a try to make semantic disambiguation for Russian National Corpus usinf ML.
+This project is a try to make semantic disambiguation for Russian National Corpus usinf ML.